 We aim to demonstrate the impact of the approach in specific modelling problems.
 Several applications are foreseen: fitting and reconstruction of structured shapes from point clouds, description of computational domains for isogeometric analysis and numerical simulations, deformation of models for shape optimization, shape design from sketchs and curve networks.
 Some of these applications such as modelling problems for ship hull, bulb, propellers and for architecture will be investigated in collaboration with industrial partners of the network.

-The project will take place at Inria Sophia Antipolis, in the team GALAAD under the supervision of levitra doses recommendation.
+The project will take place at Inria Sophia Antipolis, in the team GALAAD under the supervision of Bernard Mourrain.
 The PhD will be awarded by the University of Nice.

 Secondments are planned at the industrial partners Evolute (Vienna, Austria) and HRS (Athens, Greece).